WhelanLabs/andrew/README.md

 <a href="./readme_files/thought_example.jpg" alt="example thought" target="_blank">
 <img src="./readme_files/thought_example.jpg" alt="example thought" width="600"/>
 </kbd><br/>
-click here to see a full sized image</a>
+Click here to see a full-sized image</a>
 <p/>

 Andrew operates using two separate graph repositories.
 The internal thought-related elements exist in the Garden Graph; This graph changes as Andrew runs.
 The external world data on which forecasts are based is contained in a static graph called the World Graph.